AdiIRC/apiv2/docs/tutorial/chapter6/README.md

 <command> <target> [:<text>]
 ```

 So if we apply this all to PRIVMSG.
-We see the user its being sent by, the command, the target followed by a space and : and then the actual message text.
+We see the user its being sent by, the command, the target followed by a space and : and finally the actual message text.

 Now this is a highly simplified and by no means complete explanation of the IRC protocol.
 But it will suffice for the examples to follow.

 ## Parsing OnStringDataReceived Messages

-Lets imagine an actual reason we need to ues OnStringDataReceived.
+Lets imagine an actual reason we need to use OnStringDataReceived.
 Once again we are just in love with emoji.
-We want all smilies to be emoji based, and also we are so lazy we don't want to hook many different events.
+We want all smilies to be emoji based, and we are so lazy we don't want to hook many different events.

 ```c#
 public void Initialize(IPluginHost host)